wso2/docs-is/en/includes/guides/authentication/social-login/add-microsoft-login.md

 # Add Microsoft login

-You can add Microsoft login to your applications using {{ product_name }} and enable users to log in with their Microsoft account.
+You can add Microsoft login to your applications using {{ product_name }} and enable users to log in with their Microsoft accounts.

 Follow this guide for instructions.